 Savasana during Pregnancy: 4 Ways to Safely Modify It

-Savasana is a pleasant ending of any yoga practice.
+Savasana is a pleasant ending to any yoga practice.
 Yet, it can be especially beneficial and enjoyable to rest in Savasana during pregnancy when you may not be getting as much rest as you’d like to or need.

 However, as your pregnancy progresses, you’ll need to modify this pose so that you stay safe and comfortable.